matt1187/3.3V-adventure/asus_SVGO/readme.md

 # Note
-bill of material is for VL/I 486SVGO Rev 1.5
+bill of material is for VL/I 486SVGO Rev 1.5 .
-some Rev has other footprint as like DIP-14 for U21
+Some  older Revision has other footprint as like DIP-14 for U21